SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

-# How to contribute to DelugeFirmware/community
+# How to contribute to DelugeFirmware

 Above all, thank you for your interest in both the Synthstrom Deluge and being a contributor!